- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

-SAP and its Partner Network Misrepresented of the Effort Involved with Fiori
+SAP and its Partner Network Misrepresented the Effort Involved with Fiori

 Even for companies that purchased S4 because SAP’s marketing tricked them.
 Or because they were somehow connected to Hasso Plattner.
-(Hasso Plattner remotely controls purchases of many companies in Germany and other businesses that have some interest, this is why most S4 implementations have been in Germany.)
-It’s difficult to justify going to effort even to bring up Fiori.
+(Hasso Plattner remotely controls purchases of many companies in Germany and other businesses with some interest; this is why most S4 implementations have been in Germany.)
+It isn’t easy to justify going to effort even to bring up Fiori.
 Fiori requires a parallel technology and training pathway.
-It requires many resources—all to migrate some transactions to a user interface that has little chance of survival.
+It requires many resources to migrate some transactions to a user interface with little chance of survival.
 Honestly, at this point, why would a company invest the effort to do this, knowing that Fiori is not the future of SAP’s user interface?

-SAP not only misrepresents Fiori and its applicability but uses it to “UI wash” its SAPGUI.
+SAP misrepresents Fiori and its applicability and uses it to “UI wash” its SAPGUI.
 Max Favillon points this out on his blog.

 “Browse SAP websites and try to figure out what its user interface looks like, you will have a hard time, no screenshot whatsoever, a lot of beautiful picture of smiling business people using laptops, smartphones and tablets, but not even a glimpse of what SAP applications UI looks like. ”

-In SAP marketing’s eyes, the UI that SAP customers use is not the real user interface or SAPGUI, but some combination of Fiori and the stock photography pictures of people smiling at laptops.
-Why use an alternative like AppsFreedom or LiquidUI or when clearly everyone is laughing looking at their laptops?
+In SAP marketing’s eyes, the UI that SAP customers use is not the real user interface or SAPGUI but some combination of Fiori and stock photography pictures of people smiling at laptops.
+Why use an alternative like AppsFreedom or LiquidUI when everyone is laughing and looking at their laptops?

 I also brought up the article on SAP using indirect access to block companies from purchasing alternative user interfaces.
 This is where SAP requires customers to buy Fiori copies that they will not use to connect another user interface to SAP applications.